Sidharth-Gulati/SnapshotAnalyzer/README.md

 A --profile sub-command has been provided in the console script to configure AWS profile : 'python shots.py --profile=Sidharth_Gulati instances list'

+A --region sub-command has been provided in the console script to set the region of the instance : 'python shots.py --region=us-east-1 instances list'

 -- AWS configure is to be used before this to setup Access key and Secret Access Key.

 # Running